cht-holly/ai-workshop/steps/step-03-project-setup.md

 - pandas (for data manipulation)
 - numpy (for numerical operations)

-Tasks:
+CRITICAL REQUIREMENTS - YOU MUST COMPLETE ALL OF THESE:
-1. Set up a Python virtual environment in the main directory (not inside app/)
+1. Create a Python virtual environment and activate it
 2. Create app/requirements.txt with the specified dependencies
+3. Install all dependencies using pip
-3. Create app/app.py with a basic Dash setup that includes debug=True for auto-reload
+4. Create app/app.py with a basic Dash application that includes debug=True
-4. Provide instructions to activate the virtual environment and install dependencies
-5. Make sure the app runs and auto-reloads when files change

-The goal is to have a running Dash app that automatically refreshes when you make changes to the code.
+5. ACTUALLY RUN the application using python app/app.py
+6. VERIFY the app is accessible at localhost:8050 in the browser
+7. CONFIRM the app shows a basic "Hello World" or dashboard title
+8. ENSURE the app stays running for future development steps

+MANDATORY: The app MUST be running and accessible before you mark this step complete.
+Test it in your browser.
+Do not proceed to any other step until you can successfully view the running Dash application.

 Documentation:
-Update the CHANGELOG.md file to track this step.
-Include:
-- Virtual environment and dependencies setup
-- Basic running app created
-- Auto-reload functionality enabled
-- Next steps planned
+Update CHANGELOG.md to confirm the app is running and accessible at localhost:8050.
 ```

 ## Expected Result